innovationsforlearning/takehome-test/README.md

 * send a request to the server to record the user's response.

 The endpoint to update the server does not exist yet.
-You should create one that records the user's response in the `ststus` field of the relevant word part record.
+You should create one that records the user's response in the `status` field of the relevant word part record.

 When refreshing the page or selecting a different level, the app should correctly colour the user's responses in the list of word parts.

 ## Installation

+From the [repository's main page](https://github.com/innovationsforlearning/takehome-test), click the green **Use this template** button and create a pristine copy of the repository in your own GitHub account.

-You may download a copy of this repository from the GitHub page, or from [this link](https://github.com/innovationsforlearning/takehome-test/archive/refs/heads/main.zip).
+Alternatively, you may use [this link](https://github.com/innovationsforlearning/takehome-test/archive/refs/heads/main.zip) to download a ZIP file of the repository.

-You can also fork the repoistory if you wish.
+**Please do not fork the repository.**

 You will find the Rails API in the `server` directory and the React front-end in the `client` directory.